Want to make a full-time income blogging? It’s completely possible, and I’ll show you how to do it in this post!

 There is a way to get the ad networks to compete against each other called DFP, but I am not techie enough to figure that out.
 This is the best way to really increase your passive income.

 If you are not techie, you can hire someone to manage DFP for you.
 There are many individuals that run businesses doing just this.

-But if you have at least 100,000 pageviews per month, you can apply to one of two major ad networks who will actually do the DFP part for you–at no upfront cost to you (they take a cut of one of the ad’s earnings, instead).
-These two networks are The Blogger Network and AdThrive Media.
+But if you reach a certain number of pageviews per month, you can apply to an ad network who will actually do the DFP part for you–at no upfront cost to you (they take a cut of one of the ad’s earnings, instead).
+Two networks I recommend are Monumetric (formerly The Blogger Network) and AdThrive.